clelidm/ModelSelection_MonteCarlo_SubCompleteSpinModels/README.md

    Each column is a spin; Each line is a datapoint.

-At __maximum *n*=32__:  datapoints are treated by the program as integers encoded on 32 bits, the lowest bit being the last column of your datafile.
+__At maximum *n*=32__: At maximum you can set the number of variables to *n=32*.
+The reason is that datapoints are treated by the program as integers encoded on 32 bits, the lowest bit being the last column of your datafile.
-The program could easily be extended to larger values of *n*.
+The code itself could easily be extended to larger values of *n*.
 However the present algorithm is efficient only for small values of *n*, and have difficulties to find the global maximum for *n* larger than 25.
-The search for the best sub-complete models in larger systems require an evolved version of this algorithm.
+The search for the best sub-complete models in larger systems would require an evolved version of this algorithm.

 ### Specification at the beginning of the `MC_Algo1_32bits.cpp` file